sigmaboy/nopaystation_scripts/README.md

 $ test -d "${HOME}/bin" && ln -s "$(pwd)"/download*.sh "${HOME}/bin"
 ```

 ## Script examples

 ### download\_game.sh
 With this script you can download a PS Vita game.
 The first parameter is the path to your \*.tsv file and the second is the game's media ID.
-It places the \*.zip file in the current directory.
+It places the \*.7z (torrent7z) file in the current directory.
+It also changes the region name into TV format (NTSC, PAL, ...)
 For example:
 ```bash
 $ ./download_game.sh /home/tux/Downloads/GAME.tsv PCSE00986